-A hair colouring product that does not wash out and colours the hair permanently.
-The colour molecules (in conjunction with the hydrogen peroxide) penetrate deep into the hair’s cortex, changing the hair’s colour.
-Covers 100% grey hair.
+A hair colouring product that does not wash out and colours all the hair permanently.
+This includes grey hairs.
+The colour molecules in conjunction with the hydrogen peroxide penetrate deep into the hair’s cortex, changing the hair’s colour.

 A traditional technique used to set hair in order to create a wave or soft curl.
 A small section of damp hair is wound into a spiral and pinned into place.
 Once dry, it is combed out to produce a soft curl or wave.

-Carried out by a hairdresser prior to applying a hair colour to check how porous the hair is i.e. how the hair’s ability to absorb moisture or liquids.
+Carried out by a hairdresser prior to applying a hair colour to check how porous the hair.
+This is, how much does the hair absorb moisture or liquids.
 Porosity is a measure of the compactness of the cuticles of the hair.
 When the cuticle is raised or torn (often a sign of hair damage) moisture passes easily in and out of the hair shaft, with the end result being that the hair feels dry and rough, and looks frizzy.
 Porous hair tends to process chemical reactions quickly and, therefore, can over-process easily (e.g. absorb hair colour).
 By running fingertips through the hair from points to roots, you can assess the degree of roughness.

 Postiche refers to any item of fake hair, from wigs and hair pieces to beards, moustaches, side boards and eye brows.
-Can be made from real hair (e.g. human, yak, wool) or synthetics (e.g. acrylic).
+Can be made from real hair (human, yak, wool) or synthetics (acrylic).

-A finishing makeup product used to set makeup products (e.g. foundation, concealer, camouflage), matte down excess shine on skin or tone down special effects makeup like tattoos.
-Can be either a loose powder or pressed powder formulation.
-Use a powder puff to press the powder into foundation and dust off the excess with a powder brush.
+A finishing makeup product used to set liquid and cream makeup products.
+It is also used to matte down excess shine on skin or tone down special effect makeup like tattoos.
+It can be either a loose powder or pressed powder formulation.
+A powder puff is used to apply the power by pressing into the skin.
+Any excess is then dusted off with a powder brush.

-A makeup product (can be a cream, gel or liquid) that is used after cleaning the face and before applying a makeup foundation.
+A primer is makeup product that is used after cleaning the face, but before applying a makeup foundation.
 It preps the skin by smoothing out pores and fine lines, as well as mattifying the skin and helping a makeup application to last longer.

 The brand name of a water-based adhesive used to stick medical and special effects makeup prosthetics to skin.
 Forms a waterproof bond to the skin.

 A hairstyle element consisting of a long continuous tube of curled hair.
 Can be created by wrapping a section of hair around a hot tong, or can occur naturally if someone has long curly hair.
-Popular during various periods in history including the Victorian era.
+Ringlets were popular during various periods in history including the Victorian era.

 A transparent makeup product (normally a spray or liquid) that goes over makeup (including everyday makeup, temporary tattoos, camouflage) to help it last longer and resist sweat, water, heat, humidity and rubbing.